Bonelab/HRpQCT-Knee-Seg/README.md

    will create all of the shell and slurm files required for either cross-sectional or longitudinal processing of HR-pQCT knee images
-3. Improve the documentation in this repo to properly explain how to use the utilities and how everything works
+3. Improve the documentation in this repo to properly explain how to use the utilities and how everything works (DONE)
 4. Add tests and github actions CI/CD
 5. Long term goal - perhaps add command line utilities that link up to the preprocessing and training scripts so that someone could retrain the models